sentclose/sentc-docs/docs/guide/advanced/self-hosted.md

 docker-compose -f mysql/docker-compose.external_db.yml up -d
 ```

-Keep in mind that this will use the array cache as default not redis.
+Keep in mind that this will use the array cache as default, not redis.
 If you have redis also running, set the Env `CACHE` to 2
 and the Env `REDIS_URL` to your running redis url instance.

-To use the sqlite container use this compose file:
+To use the sqlite container, use this composed file:

 ```bash:no-line-numbers
 docker-compose -f sqlite/docker-compose.yml up -d